jquery-form/form/README.md

 ````

 ###beforeSubmit
 Callback function invoked prior to form submission.
 This provides an opportunity to manipulate the form before it's values are retrieved.
 Returning `false` from the callback will prevent the form from being submitted.
-The callback is invoked with three arguments: the form data in array format, the jQuery wrapped form object, and the options Oobject.
+The callback is invoked with three arguments: the form data in array format, the jQuery wrapped form object, and the options object.

 ````javascript
 beforeSubmit: function(arr, $form, options) {